W7k-J/W7k-J.github.io/w7kTools/Leveler.md

 ![VariousLToOBT](/images/Tools/LevelChanger/VariousLToOBT.png)

 It is an experimental option.
-Works on many categories and because of that it is really hard to include all scenerious.
-Should be fine but please inform us if you see any problems or would like us to include another category of objects.
+Works on many categories and because of that it is really hard to include all scenarious.
+Should be fine, but please inform us if you see any problems or would like us to include another category of objects.

 Works on:
 Generic Families